boyter/boyter.org/content/posts/2012-11-15-building-a-search-engine-the-most-important-feature-you-can-add.md

   </p>

   <p>
     Just recently a new one popped up, <a href="http://www.procog.com/">Procog</a>.
 I have always had a great deal of respect for Matt Wells (technical guy behind Procog), things like his <a href="http://www.gigablast.com/rants.html">technical rants</a>, this <a href="http://queue.acm.org/detail.cfm?id=988401">technical interview</a> and <a href="http://www.gigablast.com/">Gigablast</a> itself are pretty impressive.
 I think the results are pretty good (for most of the queries I have tried), and I really like the transparency behind the ranking algorithm.
 The catch?
-The same one that gets me nearly *every* time I try a new search engine; any query that dosn&#8217;t give me the results I need.
-It may be because the engine is lacking or it could be because I don&#8217;t know how to bend it to my will.
-Either way, it&#8217;s crippling.
+The same one that gets me nearly *every* time I try a new search engine; any query that dosn't give me the results I need.
+It may be because the engine is lacking or it could be because I don't know how to bend it to my will.
+Either way, it's crippling.
   </p>

   <p>